lee-dohm/after-renaming/README.md

-# before-renaming
+# after-renaming

-Testing out if renaming the repository redirects old remotes
+Testing out if renaming the repository redirects old remotes.